Myles Straw Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.34).

-- Cardinals pitchers combine to rank 14th in baseball in home runs allowed (56 total, 1.1 per game).
+- The Cardinals rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).

-- Liberatore (1-0) takes the mound for the Cardinals to make his second start of the season.
+- Flaherty (3-4) takes the mound for the Cardinals in his 11th start of the season.
+He's put together a 5.29 ERA in 51 2/3 innings pitched, with 54 strikeouts.

-- The left-hander last appeared in relief on Sunday, when he tossed one inning against the Los Angeles Dodgers, allowing two earned runs while giving up one hit.
+- In his last appearance on Sunday against the Los Angeles Dodgers, the righty threw 4 2/3 innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.